mneyrane/AS-NESTA-net/README.md

 ## Requirements

-The experiments are written in [Python](https://www.python.org/downloads/) and can be run on any Linux-based distribution.
+The experiments are written in [Python](https://www.python.org/downloads/) and can be run on any Linux distribution, provided the right Python version is packaged.

 To run the experiments without issues, these were run with Python 3.9 and using